 - Assisting financial institutions to conduct AML and sanctions-related internal investigations and look-back reviews

-- Advising financial institutions in the areas of sanctions and anti-money laundering, such as assessing proposed transactions for sanctions compliance, improving compliance programs to meet regulatory expectations, advising on money services business licensing requirements and preparing voluntary self-disclosures to the Office of Foreign Assets Control (OFAC)
+- Advising financial institutions and corporates in the areas of bank regulation, sanctions and anti-money laundering, such as assessing proposed transactions for sanctions compliance, improving compliance programs to meet regulatory expectations, advising on money services business licensing requirements and preparing voluntary self-disclosures to OFAC

 WASHINGTON, D.C.
 (Jan.
 17, 2018) – Buckley Sandler LLP today announced the promotion of six associates in three of its offices to counsel, effective Jan.
 1, 2018.
 “These six attorneys have worked diligently on behalf of our clients and are well deserving of promotion to counsel, “ said Andrew L...Press Releases